DomenicoHyatt/100-go-mistakes/README.md

 In general, the more nested levels a function requires, the more complex it is to read and understand.
 Let’s see some different applications of this rule to optimize our code for readability:

 * When an `if` block returns, we should omit the `else` block in all cases.
-For exam- ple, we shouldn’t write:
+For example, we shouldn’t write:

   ```go
   if foo() {